Who Ocura is for

 Being clear about this matters more than reach.
 If you are in any of these categories, a screening app is not what you need right now:

-- Children and minors — the questionnaires are validated for adults
+- Children and minors — the consumer screening flow is not intended for pediatric use

 - Anyone with sudden, severe eye pain, vision loss, or injury — that needs urgent in-person care